krestfield/docs/certdog/keystores.md

     * Utimaco
     * AWS Cloud HSM
 * Azure Key Vault
   * A Key Vault in Azure can be used.
-Note: Certdog enforces HSM protection for keys and this is only supported on the Premium pricing tier
+Note: Certdog enforces HSM protection for keys and this is only supported on the Key Vaults created in the *Premium* pricing tier (Certdog will not operate with *Standard* tier Key Vaults)
 * Google KMS
   * A key ring in Google Cloud may be used for key storage.
 Again, Certdog enforces HSM protection for these keys